milaboratory/docs/docs/mixcr/guides/generic-multiplex-bcr.md

 ## One command Solution

 The easiest way to obtain clonotype tables for this type of data is to use a universal [`mixcr analyze`](../reference/mixcr-analyze.md) command.
-This is a BCR data, so we will use a preset called `bcr_amplicon`.
+This is a BCR data, so we will use a preset called `generic-amplicon`.

 The exact command for a single sample you can see bellow: